IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 mixed CWDM and DWDM network topology.

-Although not analysed in this document, it has been noted that the TE Tunnel model, defined in {{TE-TUNNEL}}, needs also to be enhanced to support scenarios where multiple parallel TE paths are used in load-balancing to carry the traffic between two end-points (e.g., VPN traffic between two PEs).
+Although not analysed in this document, it has been noted that the TE Tunnel model, defined in {{!I-D.ietf-teas-yang-te}}, needs also to be enhanced to support scenarios where multiple parallel TE paths are used in load-balancing to carry the traffic between two end-points (e.g., VPN traffic between two PEs).